dmitriz/cpsfy/README.md

 to be the second argument, it can also be the first callback as in [Fluture](https://github.com/fluture-js/Fluture) or Folktale's [`Data.Task`](https://github.com/folktale/data.task), or the last one, or anywhere inbetween.

+Similar to Promises, also for CPS functions, handling both exceptions and asynchronous errors can be managed the same way, if necessary:

+On the other hand, in comparison with Promises, the CPS functions allow for clean separation between exceptions such as bugs that need to be caught as early as possible, and the asynchronous errors that are expected and returned via the error callbacks calls.
+The absence of that feature for Promises had been the subject of [their critics](https://medium.com/@avaq/broken-promises-2ae92780f33).

 > Cleaner signatures: With callbacks, the parameters of a function are mixed; some are input for the function, others are responsible for delivering its output.
 With Promises, function signatures become cleaner; all parameters are input.